p2000t/software/utilities/README.md

 ## P2000T utilities

 * [cassette-dumper](/utilities/cassette-dumper/) \
-  Archive P2000T cassette tapes to .cas dump files on your PC, using a serial connection cable or USB to 25-pin RS232 adapter.
+  Dump P2000T cassette tapes to .cas files on your PC, using a serial connection cable or USB to 25-pin RS232 adapter.

 * [pc2p2000t](/utilities/pc2p2000t/) \
   Load .cas dump files from your PC back into the P2000T, using a serial connection cable or USB to 25-pin RS232 adapter.

 * [rom-dumper](/utilities/rom-dumper/) \
-  Archive P2000T internal ROM or Basic cartridge to a .bin dump file on your PC, using a serial connection cable or USB to 25-pin RS232 adapter.
+  Dump the P2000T's internal ROM or a BASIC cartridge to a .bin file on your PC, using a serial connection cable or USB to 25-pin RS232 adapter.